 or storm

-Readers might be mightily challenged by the words “under the grade school” and “in case of attack,” even in this age of nuclear saber rattling.
-Who can blame them?
-Who can conceive that people of an age familiar to me were once told to crouch under school desks in the event of an atomic bombing?
+Readers might be mightily challenged by the words “under the grade school” and “in case of attack,” even in this era when nuclear arsenals are much bigger than they were during the Cuban Missile Crisis of the early 60s.
+But who can blame them?
+Who can conceive that people of an age familiar to me were once told (ridiculously enough) to crouch under school desks in the event of an atomic bombing?

 Younger readers might be given pause by the lines “if / there were any girls present / for them to leave now” if they take it literally.
 The thought of boys being called girls as an insult by an adult?
-Dated, probably.
-So politically incorrect in this day and age that it just doesn’t happen (and if it does, like kitty videos, it’ll “goes viral” in a hurry).
+Dated, for sure.
+So politically incorrect in this day and age that it just doesn’t happen (and if it does, it’ll “goes viral” in a hurry… you know, like kitty videos).

-You might even find readers who are convinced this poem was about war, not sports, unless they wisely point out the words “if we are to win / that title I want to see how.”
+You might even find young readers who are convinced this poem is about war, not sports, unless you wisely point out the words “if we are to win / that title I want to see how.”
 Unfortunately, the final lines might muddy the waters anew: “But I don’t want to see / any marks when you’re dressed.”

 Marks?
 On clothes?

 You see the problem.
-Read in the 1960s — the decade Gildner was no doubt recalling — “First Practice” is a simple and charming take on authority abused and innocence bewildered, so much so that the poet recalls it all these years later.
-But without the benefit of 50 years, the poem’s assumptions about its readers hits some turbulence.
-Kids might be intrigued by the poem, but they’re more likely to be perplexed.
+Read in the 1960s — the decade Gildner is no doubt recalling — “First Practice” is a simple and charming take on authority abused and innocence bewildered, so much so that the poet recalls it all these years later.
+But without the benefit of 60 years, the poem’s assumptions about its readers hits some turbulence.
+Kids might be intrigued by the poem, yes, but they’re just as likely to be perplexed.